- PAIN

 Bootle P. Gish

-adj.
-Devoid of all delusions save those of observation, experience and reflection.
+- adj.
+Devoid of all delusions save those of observation, experience

 This is a truth, as old as the hills,